bingnaa/bingnaa.github.io/weather/README.md

 Prototype figma file for what I wanted to design: https://www.figma.com/file/U1Muco5OzFUUNZDXFxl9a7/Untitled?node-id=0%3A1&t=qKk1ZP1LfPjqrEGe-1

+Issue to be fixed; Font is not being applied- probably has something to do with how the font is being imported.
+Does load locally.

 If expanded, I would want to make it so I had a p5.js sketch for each weather setting.

 Rain sketch: https://bingnaa.github.io/weather/rain/